tryzealot/docs-legacy/docs/en/configuration.md

 # Configuration

-The majority of the Zealot project is configured using ENV environment variables (partly through the settings page of the admin panel), which can be found in the project's [config.env](https://github.com/tryzealot/zealot-docker/blob/master/config.env)。
+The majority of the Zealot project is configured using `ENV` environment variables (and all mostly configures through the settings page of the admin panel), which can be found in the project's sample [config.env](https://github.com/tryzealot/zealot-docker/blob/master/config.env).

 ## Locale (Language)